 Here are some options that you can start to explore, depending on which one you are more drawn to.

 Automated Forex Backtesting

 Automated testing is when you create a program that automatically enters and exits trades for you.

-- Removes the emotions from trading.
+- Removes most of the emotions from trading.

 - Can be leveraged on a copy trading service, to make more money.